 Other retailers choose to open up additional revenue streams by selling on online marketplaces such as Amazon, eBay, and Etsy.

-Take, for example, home and giftware store Carrot Tomato.
+Take, for example, the home and giftware store Carrot Tomato.
 In addition to selling through a brick and mortar store and ecommerce site, they’re also selling their products on eBay.

 Founder Mai Wong says that some of their customers prefer marketplaces like eBay, so they decided to create accounts on the site.
 Doing so enabled them to not only increase sales but also drive traffic to their branded ecommerce store, since they enclose their business card in each eBay order they ship.